acidlabs/chef-lamp/README.md

 end
 ```

-Finally, we must add each Virtual Host recipe un the run_list for our node configuration.
+Finally, we must add each Virtual Host recipe to run_list in our node configuration.
 In this case, our run list is:
 ```json
   "run_list": [